jpkim921/jpkim921.github.io/_posts/2020-01-18-responsive_navabr.markdown

 ---
 layout: post
 title:      "Responsive Navabr"
-date:       2020-01-19 02:58:39 +0000
+date:       2020-01-18 21:58:40 -0500
 permalink:  responsive_navabr
 ---

 This is a quick blog about creating a responsive navigation bar that's designed with mobile first in mind.
-This means that we are going to create a site for smaller screens like a mobile phone and when the screen size increases, it adjusts appropriately.
+This means that we are going to create a site for smaller screens like a mobile phone where the nav bar adjusts appropriately to an increasing screen size.
 When on a smaller screen, the menu is hidden 'behind' the menu icon.
+On a larger screen the nav links are presented on the nav bar.
 Below is a wireframe for a visual illustration of what I put together.
-First time trying [draw.io](https://www.draw.io/), which is an online diagram building application.
+This is the first time that I'm using [draw.io](https://www.draw.io/), which is an online diagram building application.

 ![alt text](https://github.com/jpkim921/images/blob/master/responsive-navbar-wireframe-accent%20copy.png?raw=true?raw=true?raw=true "Click navigation hamburger")

-First thing I did was add Bootstrap.
-It makes putting a website together faster and easier.
-But then I realized it wasn't really necessary.

-Then what I did was put the HTML elements of the navbar together.
+The first step was to put the HTML elements of the navbar together.

 ``` html
 <div class="container">